StellarSand/privacy-settings/Privacy Settings/Proton-Mail.md

 ## Email privacy
-- Ask before loading remote content: On
+- Auto show remote images: On (Make sure to enable the next setting below too)
 - Block email tracking: On